“If I could walk on water, my accusers would say it is because I cannot swim.”– Berti Vogts

 As the qualifying campaign got under way for the 1996 European Championships, things just seemed to stutter along.
 After two ordinary victories against even more ordinary opposition in Georgia and Moldova and then two 2-1 scrapes against Albania, Germany had a maximum twelve points; the team were winning, but this was not good enough for Vogts’ critics – they had to be winning well.
 When they then stumbled to a 1-1 home draw with Wales and blew a 2-0 lead to their new bogey team Bulgaria in the last fixture of the 1994-1995 season, the coach could have probably sensed the knives being held close against his back.

-Perhaps the unsung hero of the winning squad was a player for whom Euro 1996 would be his only major tournament – Werder Bremen’s defensive midfielder Dieter Eilts.
-Although somewhat taller than his coach, Eilts was truly a player in the Vogts mould – blond with slightly receding hair, hard but correct in the tackle, tactically aware and willing to go that extra mile.
+Bierhoff may have won Germany the trophy, but the unsung hero of the winning squad was a player for whom Euro 1996 would be his only major tournament – Werder Bremen’s defensive midfielder Dieter Eilts.
+Although somewhat taller than his coach, Eilts was truly a player in the Vogts mould – blond with receding hair, hard but correct in the tackle, tactically aware and willing to go that extra mile.
 It was if Der Terrier himself had been out on the field.

-With his trophy in the bag, Vogts joined the long list of successful tournament-winning German coaches; the pressure was now off as his side embarked on the qualification trail for the 1998 World Cup in France.
+With his trophy finally in the bag at the third attempt, Vogts had joined the long list of successful tournament-winning German coaches.
+The pressure was now off as his side embarked on the qualification trail for the 1998 World Cup in France.

 If Vogts was guilty of anything, it was his not fielding enough new young players during his eight-year tenure – something that probably fed the idea that he had taken a world champion team and slowly ground it into the dust.
 He had inherited a group of players who in 1990 had been at the peak of their powers, but eight years later had bequeathed to his successor a tired, ageing and fractured squad.
 Rather than infusing the team with new blood, Vogts preferred to stick with tried and tested veterans, prolonging careers that in some cases should have ended earlier and resulting in a predictable glut of retirements after the quarter-final exit in France.